Art & Heritage

 Northern Lights

-We were commissioned by the York Minster Fund to create an artwork for the finale of Northern Lights fund raising dinner.
-The resulting sound and immersive projection mapping installation Northern Lights was then opened to the public for two nights in 2018.
+We were commissioned by the York Minster Fund to create an artwork for the finale of the Northern Lights fund raising dinner, held inside York Minster in 2018.
+The resulting sound and immersive projection mapping installation Northern Lights was then opened to the public for two nights.
 The 3D projection covered the entire ceiling of the nave, and the west wall and doors of the Minster which includes the iconic Heart of Yorkshire window.
-The minster asked us to use the world famous medieval stained glass as our inspiration.
-We also drew on the writing of the Venerable Bede, in particular the parable of the sparrow.
-Other imagery and texts were drawn from Yorks Viking history and the texts on spirituality and stained glass by Bartolomeo da Bologna.
+The Minster asked us to use the world famous medieval stained glass as our inspiration.

 Out of the Aire

-Out of the Aire, celebrated the people of Leeds and its history as a centre of innovation, engineering and the arts.
-It was commissioned by Leeds Light Night & was projected onto Leeds Civic Centre in October 2017.
+Out of the Aire, celebrated the people of Leeds and the city’s history as a centre of innovation, engineering and the arts.
+We decided to include the local community in the creation of the piece.
+It was commissioned by Leeds Light Night & was projected onto Leeds Civic Centre in October 2017 and again in 2024.

 The World Machine